 Woodland Pattern is seeking practicing writers and artists to serve as ongoing instructors in its Youth Literary Arts Program.

-Ideal candidates will have a combination of the following experience:
+Ideal candidates will have a combination of the following qualifications:

 Woodland Pattern is committed to diversity and inclusivity.
 Women, people of color, people with disabilities, and those who identify as LGBTQIA are strongly encouraged to apply.

-In our after-school and summer CLC programming, teaching writers and artists work collaboratively in pairs in Milwaukee Public Schools to engage youth ages 8–13 in interdisciplinary arts programming with a focus on poetry, performance, and visual arts.
-In a series of themed lessons and activities that build upon one another, students read and discuss literature and create writing and artwork pertaining to multiple topics in the humanities—including identity, heritage, and culture—that culminate in student performances, the publication of student anthologies, a special workshop with a visiting writer/artist, and/or other similar creative projects.
-Teaching writers and artists are encouraged to involve students in determining the focus/theme for each semester, so as to create lessons and activities that empower and meet the needs of students.
+In our after-school and summer CLC programming, teaching poets and artists work collaboratively in pairs in Milwaukee Public Schools to engage youth ages 8–13 in interdisciplinary arts programming with a focus on poetry, performance, and visual arts.
+In a series of themed lessons and activities that build upon one another, students read, discuss, and create writing and artwork pertaining to multiple topics in the humanities—including identity, heritage, and culture.
+Each semester culminates in student performances, the publication of student anthologies, a special workshop with a visiting writer/artist, and/or other similar creative projects.
+Teaching poets and artists are encouraged to involve students in determining the focus/theme for each semester, so as to create lessons and activities that empower and meet the needs of students.

 The work of teaching writers and artists is to foster joy, resiliency, and belonging, while uplifting the creativity and brilliance of each young writer and artist they work with, with the ultimate goal of increasing students’ confidence and ability to express themselves through the arts.